Direct-to-consumer advertising: New Zealand

 Under the Medicines Act of 1981, and regulated by the Therapeutic Products Advertising Code and a self-regulatory code by the industry group Medicines New Zealand, New Zealand is one of the only countries beside the United States to allow direct-to-consumer advertising of prescription medications.

-An ongoing review of the Act to develop a replacement, the Therapeutic Products Bill, faced lobbying efforts for and against the continued legality of DTCA.
-The practice would remain legal under the current iteration of the proposed bill as of 2023, with oversight of product claims moved from New Zealand's consumer protection laws to a new Therapeutic Product Regulator under the Ministry of Health.
+A review of the Medicines Act to develop a replacement—the Therapeutic Products Bill—faced lobbying efforts for and against the continued legality of DTCA.
+The practice was to remain legal under the proposed bill, with oversight of product claims moved from New Zealand's consumer protection laws to a new Therapeutic Product Regulator under the Ministry of Health.
+The bill was passed in July 2023 and expected to take effect in September 2026.
+However, the bill was repealed by the right-wing coalition government that took power in November 2023.

 United Kingdom

 Advertising materials directed towards the general public are prohibited from containing any references to prescription-only medications, under the basis that they are not to be presented as a consumer's choice.
-The home page of a drug manufacturer's website also constitutes advertising material, and thus may not include references to prescription products either.
+The home page of a drug manufacturer's website also constitutes advertising material, and thus may not include references to prescription products either.Consumer-facing online healthcare services have also raised regulatory questions where remote consultations, prescribing, and pharmacy fulfilment are combined.

 In a 2005 Health Select Committee hearing, GlaxoSmithKline UK general manager Eddie Gray stated that the company did not plan to lobby for DTC in the region, citing prevailing consumer attitudes against the concept.